algolia/instantsearch/docs/components/sort-by-selector.md

-Vue InstantSearch Sort by Selector
+Vue InstantSearch Sort By Selector
 ---

 A component that lets the user change the sorting by changing the index the search is operated on.

+To be able to sort results with the Algolia engine, you need to have different indices.
+To read more about sorting with Algolia, please checkout the [official documentation about sorting](https://www.algolia.com/doc/guides/relevance/sorting/#guides).

 ## Usage